FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 2. Sensory Profile

-2,5-Dimethyl pyrazine is known for its strong, nutty, and roasted aroma, often described as reminiscent of roasted peanuts or coffee.
+2,5-Dimethyl pyrazine is known for its strong, nutty, and roasted aroma, often described as reminiscent of roasted nuts, coffee, and cocoa.
 It has a moderate to high odor intensity and is used to impart a warm, savory note in flavor formulations.
-The compound's sensory role is typically as an impact note, providing a distinct character to food products.
-The odor threshold is relatively low, allowing it to be effective even at minimal concentrations.
+The compound is typically employed as an impact note, providing a characteristic roasted flavor that enhances the overall sensory experience.
+While specific taste and odor thresholds are not widely documented, its potent aroma suggests a low threshold, making it effective even at low concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature